hoegge/documentation/projections/system-projections.md

 When you start Event Store from a fresh database, these projections are present but disabled and querying their statuses returns `Stopped`.
 You can enable a projection by issuing a request which switches the status of the projection from `Stopped` to `Running`.

+> QUESTION: So they cannot be started with command line options?

 ### [HTTP API](#tab/tabid-5)

 ```bash